Feyerabend/ABC80/cas/README.md

 this should be able to work.
 I'll return later to review and explain more when I have the physical experience.*__

+#### Specification ABC820

 ![Kassettminne specifikation](../assets/images/kassett-spec.png)

+Notably from the specification above in Swedish may be a 700 baud rate for recording and playing data to/from cassette.

 ### Old hardware